University of Hawai’i, Bachelor of Fine Arts with honors, 1954

 In 1954, she opened the Willis Atelier in Honolulu, specializing in murals, fresco painting, and multimedia installations.
 Charlot helped launch her career by recommending her for commissions—including the United Chinese Society Fresco—and by introducing her to his network of patrons, one of whom was Louise Dillingham.
 Another early role model was Henry J. Kaiser, an industrialist whose businesses included the production of cement for Hoover Dam, Bonneville Dam, and Grand Coulee Dam during the 1930s; ship-building during the 1940s; and real estate development, with projects such as the Hilton Hawaiian Village (which opened in 1955), for which he hired Willis to create the Shell Bar.
 Willis was impressed by Kaiser’s confidence in his own ability to succeed at so many different businesses with just an eighth-grade education, and by his business motto, “Find a need (or hole) and fill it.”
 A second important commission also came from the military: Willis worked directly with five-star Rear Admiral Felix B. Stump on the design of his residential-like offices, a commission that in turn led to an assignment rebuilding officers’ clubs on the island.
 This experience led to her being hired for more interior and industrial design projects, ranging from product design to retail stores.

 In 1958, Willis moved back to San Francisco, seeking more architectural and design work while building her reputation in the city for retail design in particular.
-In 1960, she received her first commission to design a residential building: the Robertson Residence, requiring a special program for a wheelchair-bound client with multiple sclerosis.
-Thirty years before handicap guidelines existed (such as the Americans with Disabilities Act of 1990), Willis custom-designed a variety of architectural features for her client’s needs: maintaining a single level throughout, widening doorways, and lowering doorknobs, countertops, and light switches.
+In 1960, she received her first commission to design a residential building: the Robertson Residence, requiring a special program for a client with multiple sclerosis who used a wheelchair.
+Thirty years before disability guidelines existed (such as the Americans with Disabilities Act of 1990), Willis custom-designed a variety of architectural features for her client’s needs: maintaining a single level throughout, widening doorways, and lowering doorknobs, countertops, and light switches.
 Among the single-family residences she designed was her own: River Run, a working farm along the Napa River that included a ten-acre vineyard.
 Surrounded by miles of cultivated fields and taking inspiration from Palladio, Willis sited her house with its symmetrical exterior and temple front on the hilltop overlooking the vineyard.

 A decade later, in another San Francisco neighborhood in transition, Willis created another innovative streetscape: Vine Terrace Apartments (now called Nob Hill Court Condominiums), a complex of forty-five residences.
 In response to the City Planning Department guidelines that called for bay windows, Willis inverted traditional voids and solids while offering balconies, floor-to-ceiling windows, and working fireplaces.
 Another distinctive feature of the complex was the large inner courtyard, providing residents with light, air, and a quiet, safe outdoor retreat.